-Ms. Orlin provides forensic consulting, litigation support, and expert witness services to attorneys and law firms in limited liability company, corporation, and not-for-profit entity governance, fiduciary duty, and legal ethics, including legal malpractice.
+Ms. Orlin provides forensic consulting, litigation support, and expert witness services to attorneys and law firms in entity governance and fiduciary duty, and attorneys' ethical and fiduciary duties, standard of care, and unlicensed practice of law, not securities law or handwriting analysis.

-She was instructor “Corporations,” St. Thomas University School of Law, legal ethics and paralegal studies, The Law Center, Miami Dade College, Miami, FL, and BramsonORT College, New York, NY, and “Opinion Letters after 2001 ABA Guidelines” and presented seminars and webinars regarding governance, fiduciary duty and legal ethics in llcs and not-for-profit entities, and mergers, acquisitions and securities law.
+She was instructor “Corporations,” St. Thomas University School of Law, legal ethics and paralegal studies, The Law Center, Miami Dade College, Miami, FL, and BramsonORT College, New York, NY, and presented “Opinion Letters after 2001 ABA Guidelines” and seminars and webinars regarding governance, fiduciary duty and legal ethics in llcs and not-for-profit entities, and mergers, acquisitions and securities law and regarding arbitration.

-Ms. Orlin is a Financial Industry Regulatory Authority (FINRA) Dispute Resolution Arbitrator and a Panelist--American Arbitration Association National Roster of Arbitrators.
+Ms. Orlin is a Financial Industry Regulatory Authority (FINRA) Dispute Resolution Arbitrator, Chair Status: Qualified, and a Panelist--American Arbitration Association National Roster of Arbitrators (Commercial and Consumer).

 References in this listing to "expertise" mean and refer to areas in which Ms. Orlin concentrates her forensic consulting and litigation support services, and do not represent Ms. Orlin as an "expert" as that term is used in the Rules of Professional Conduct applicable to attorneys licensed to practice law in the State of Florida or New York.